ssbc/ssb-meta-feeds-spec/README.md

 ## Claims example

-An example of the Derived meta feed with two claims about different subsets of the main feed and a derived feed from another feed.
+An example of the Claims meta feed with two claims about different subsets of the main feed and a claim feed a subset of messages in another feed.

 ![Diagram2](./metafeed-example2.svg)
 <details>